-Once perfusion of the renal artery commenced, a small cut was made in the renal vein in order to aid in the ventilation of the kidney.
+Once perfusion of the renal artery commenced, a small cut was made in the renal vein

+In situ view of kidney anastomosed to common iliac vein and artery. in order to aid in the ventilation of the kidney.
 As the kidney was perfused, its core temperature was documented and recorded.
 The starting core temperature at pre-perfusion was 37° C. This temperature became steadily hypothermic to a core temperature of 18° C post-perfusion.